digitalocean/sample-hugo/content/experience/altero.md

 Product Consultant - Product is AlteroBMS (Building Energy Management System)

-Main tasks:
+# Key Tasks and Responsibilities
+- Developed product vision and defined roadmap for AlteroBMS.
+- Worked closely with development team to identify and prioritize requirements for the product.
+- Developed prototypes to test hypotheses and validate assumptions.
+- Conducted pre-sale activities, including product demos and presentations.

+# Skills:
-- Product Vision
+- Product Management
-- RoadMaps
+- Prototyping
-- Requirements and prototypes development - Testing hypothesis
+- Sales and Marketing
-- Pre-sale activities
+- Problem-Solving
+- Technical Knowledge (Building Energy Management Systems and related technologies)